 In 1954, Civil Aviation Authorities appointed Vršac to be the official State Aeronautical Center.
 Glider pilots were now joined by parachute jumpers, airplane pilots and model aircraft designers.
 Pilots from the Vršac Aeronautical Center took place in many competitions and brought home many medals and records.

 Control of the Vršac Aeronautical Center was handed over to JAT – Yugoslav Airlines in 1972.
 With a new title, JAT Flight Academy, the Center took on a new role – training of professional airline pilots.
-Over the next 38 years, almost 2000 pilots from Yugoslavia, India, Turkey, Libya, Malta and many other countries got their wings at the JAT Academy.
+Over the next 38 years, almost 2000 pilots from Yugoslavia, India, Turkey, Libya, Angola, Malta and many other countries got their wings at the JAT Academy.

 In 2010, Serbia and Montenegro Air Traffic Services Agency (SMATSA) acquired the academy, giving it a new name – SMATSA Aviation Academy (SAA).
 SMATSA has made significant investments into the academy, updating its fleet and infrastructure to bring them in line with the needs and expectations of today’s aspiring pilots.